-If there is one Christmas market in Germany that you can visit, this should be it.
-Part of the reason why the Nuremberg Christmas Market is such a success is because the local government closely monitors vendor products to ensure that they are both a good fit for shoppers and that quality is present.
+If you can visit only one Christmas market in Germany, this should be it.
+Nuremberg Christmas Market is successful in part because the local government closely monitors vendor products to ensure that they are both a good fit for shoppers and that quality is present.
 You can feel good about what you buy here.

 Here are things to do at the Nuremberg Christmas Market.